 Located within a stone’ throw of the Adriatic Sea, this eastern Italian wine region contains limestone-rich soils that produce some of the best white wines and highest quality red wines in the area.
 The Montepulciano and Sangiovese grapes are mostly grown inside this district.
 Wines coming from this area include: Pecorino, Portese, Passerina, and Cugnolo.

 This northern Italian wine region is just below Austria and located among glacial valleys with breathtaking mountain views.
 This is a small region, but the climate is perfect for growing Pinot Noir and Merlot grapes.
 The local Lagrein and Schiava grapes are also planted here to produce some of the best red wines in the area.
-Wines coming from this area include: Bischofsleiten, Reserve Cabernet Sauvignon, and the Reserve Merlot.
+Wines coming from this area include: Bischofsleiten, Reserve Cabernet Sauvignon, and Reserve Merlot.

 Regions: Lodi, Sierra Foothills, Sonoma, Mendocino, North Coast & Santa Barbara: The West coast climate of California produces some of the best wines in the United States.
 These regions produce many organically grown grapes that fare well in the cool Pacific breezes.
 Wines coming from these areas include: Reserve Cabernet Sauvignon, Petite Sirah, Chardonnay, Sangiovese, Reserve Malbec, and Viognier.

 Inside the Panhandle is the second largest American Viticultural Area (AVA) in Texas.
 The Texas High Plains covers eight million acres of wine country that is 3500 feet above sea level.
 The most regularly planted grape varieties here are Cabernet Sauvignon and Zinfandel.
-Wines coming from this area include: Dolcezza XXI.
+Wines coming from this area include: Dolcezza and Bountiful.

 Stay up to date on the latest wine releases, events, promotions AND get 10% off your next visit to the Castle!